ShaunGittins/name-sorter/README.md

    * 'Person.cs' stores a full name split up into a last name string and given names string.
    * 'FilePersonConverter.cs' gives static methods to convert List<string> (from FILE) to List<Person> and vice-versa.
    * All 'Comparers' only take in two people, and compares them in anyway they like, returning an int value for Sort() to use.
+   * All 'ListWriters' only take in a List<string> and writes it in anyway, such as to console or to file.
    * 'Program.cs' simply uses a reader that reads in people to be sorted and then uses writers that write to file and console.

 ### 2. Open-Closed